 N1102.1 (R402.1) General (Prescriptive) The building thermal envelope shall meet the requirements of Sections N1102.1.1 through N1102.1.5.
-Construction of new residential building using this option shall also comply with Section N1112

 The following low-energy buildings, or portions thereof, separated from the remainder of the building by building thermal envelope assemblies complying with this section shall be exempt from the building thermal envelope provisions of Section N1102 (R402).